trentlarson/endorser-mobile/README.md

 ## Create a New DB Migration

-`cd src/migration`
-`npx typeorm migration:create -n YourMigrationName`
+`yarn dlx typeorm migration:create src/migration/ProjectBookmarks`

 ... and edit it to include a field: 'public name = "ClassName...789"' ... and edit src/veramo/setup.js and add import for that file and add to `migrations` (and add to ALL_ENTITIES if there's a new table)